By default, when people use the tab key to browse a webpage, only interactive elements (like links, form controls) get focused. With the

 This technique involves binding a single event handler to the container widget and using the

-aria-activedescendant property identifies the ID of the descendent element that currently has the virtual focus.
+aria-activedescendant property identifies the ID of the descendant element that currently has the virtual focus.
 The event handler on the container must respond to key and mouse events by updating the value of

 Use onkeydown to trap key events, not onkeypress